Updated June 2019

 This category includes anybody that sells their services or skills online.

-One of the most common examples at the moment is Fiverr, which allows people to advertise their skills for freelance jobs to make money in their free time.
+One of the most popular examples at the moment is Fiverr, which allows people to advertise their skills for freelance jobs to make money in their free time.

 Selling Digital Goods